noahehall/theBookOfNoah/databases/mysql_new.md

   -- disable binary logging
   set sql_log_bin = 0;

+  -- from whatever the current file is show binglog events;
-  -- display events in this particular log file show binglog events in 'log-bin.123456' \G show binglog events; -- from whatever the current file is
+  -- display events in this particular log file show binglog events in 'log-bin.123456' \G
+  -- show binlog events starting at a particular position -- and limited to a number of lines show bing log events in 'PATH/TO/LOGFILE'
+    from POS_NUMBER limit 10,100
 ```